ttalvitie/browservice/README.md

 ### Installing CEF

-Obtain a release build of CEF (Chromium Embedded Framework):
+Obtain a release build of CEF (Chromium Embedded Framework) by running the following in this directory:

 ```
 ./download_cef.sh